PeterBassett/Compiler/README.md

 * Virtual Machine to execute the binaries.
 * The VM is "low level" in that it does not provide some higher level VM primitives, it simulates a fairly restricted 16 bit computer.
-* Currently the code generator only supports generating code for integer varables and parameters.
-I need to figure out the details around emitting the right opcodes for different data types and keeping track of the stack positions etc.
+* Currently the code generator supports generating code for integer, float, boolean and struct varables and parameters.
+There are some details around structure member referencing to be completed.

+Next Steps
+* structs member referencing directly from function call
+* global struct variables
+* Pointers
+* Arrays